-Used to create the airspace between the two panes of glass and hold the molecular sieve (desiccant), spacer bar also helps to maintain a unit's structural integrity.
+Used to create the airspace between the two panes of glass and hold the molecular sieve (desiccant), spacer tube also helps to maintain a unit's structural integrity.
 It is available in a range of widths and lengths.

 Small perforated lines run down the centre of spacer bar around its inner surface.
 Breather holes allow the passage of gas into the spacer bar where desiccant is held.